The Tuesday Drownings

 1

-It stretched in a pale crescent beneath a gray sky, its edges fading into fog.
+The beach stretched in a pale crescent beneath a gray sky, its edges fading into fog.
 Coastal scrub and tufts of beach grass dotted the dunes, swaying faintly in the onshore breeze.
 On either side, rugged cliffs rose sharply, their weathered faces streaked with dark stone.
 The ocean lay flat and muted, the waves creeping up the shore and retreating sluggishly, as if the tide itself had grown weary.

 Farther down, a fisherman cast his line, the faint whistle of his reel cutting through the dense quiet.
 An abandoned lifeguard tower loomed close by, beige paint flaking in the salt air.
 The faded number on its side was barely visible.
 Near the tide line, a shearwater pecked at the scattered remains of an old bonfire, its pink bill tapping at a crushed Budweiser can.